t-karasova/grs-retail/tutorials/retail_api_v2_get_product_java.md

 <walkthrough-conclusion-trophy></walkthrough-conclusion-trophy>

 You have completed the tutorial!
-We encourage you to test updating products by yourself.
+We encourage you to test getting products by yourself.

 <walkthrough-inline-feedback></walkthrough-inline-feedback>